 But we don’t have to go to Germany to find a sustainable vision for Cumbria.
 We find inspiration from Local Authorities, Community Energy Projects and others around the UK.
 From Energy Co-operatives in Bath, Bristol, Sheffield, and Brixton; to solar schemes for social housing in Wrexham and Birmingham; district heating schemes in Dundee and Aberdeen; a geothermal project in Manchester; heat stores in Berwickshire and innovative plans to establish Glasgow as a centre of excellence in the development of sustainable energy technologies.

 We hope this website will be seen as a constructive contribution to the debate over renewable energy, nuclear power, nuclear waste, and the future of Cumbria.
-After its launch in 2014 we will keep adding up-to-date examples of projects in Cumbria and around the UK, so please keep checking back for inspiration, and do let us know what you think, by clicking on “contact” in the menu at the top of the page.
+After its launch in 2014 we have continued to add up-to-date examples of projects in Cumbria and around the UK, so please keep checking back for inspiration, and do let us know what you think, by clicking on “contact” in the menu at the top of the page.

 Please get involved!